Head-to-Toe Effects of Omega-3s

 Omega-3s stabilize the buildup of plaque on the walls of the arteries, preventing hardening of arteries and subsequent rising blood pressure.
 These flexible fats accomplish this by relaxing blood vessels and speeding blood flow.
-Consumers of omega-3s tend to have lower resting heart rates and therefore healthier hearts.
+Consumers of omega-3s tend to have lower resting heart rates and healthier hearts.

 By improving the structural components of the cell membrane, omega-3s help the functioning of brain tissue and consequently build better brain cells.
 They also promote cell growth in the hippocampus and help prevent depression; boost dopamine receptors to combat stress hormones; and feed high-need cells of the retina to improve vision.